enio-ireland/enio/packages/nx-install/README.md

   nx g @enio.ai/nx-install
 ```

+> Note: [nx-install](https://github.com/enio-ireland/enio/tree/develop/packages/nx-install) has a policy to update depedencies regularly.
+When running into issues with conflicting dependencies using npm for example, there are options to resolve those version conflicts.
+See [overrides](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#overrides) for npm.

 ## Installing Dependencies with nx-install

 The previous command will have installed two new scripts in your root workspace package.json.